baleada/docs/assets/markdown/logic/libraries/Completable.md

  * - Allowing it to extract a segment of the string
  * - Giving it the methods necessary to replace the segment or the full string with a more complete string *
  * Completable is written in vanilla JS with no dependencies.
-It powers <nuxt-link to="/docs/tools/composition-functions/useCompletable">`useCompletable`</nuxt-link>.
+It powers <NuxtLink to="/docs/tools/composition-functions/useCompletable">`useCompletable`</NuxtLink>.
  */
 class Completable {
   /* Private properties */